MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 .. note::

-  The above code is for demonstrating how to submit factors, for the this tutorial, only cultivar params were submitted to the optimizer for parameter calibration
+   The code examples above are intended only to demonstrate how factors *can* be submitted to the optimizer.
+In this tutorial, however, **only cultivar parameters were actually passed to the optimizer** for calibration.
+All other factors shown in the examples are for illustration purposes and were not included in the optimization procedure.

 .. tip::